modyo/modyo-ms-commons-fake/README.md

 This is a proprietary artifact made by Modyo.

-Consist in a group of reusable functionalities that the microservices made by Spring Boot need for different purposes, such as:
+Consist in a group of reusable functionalities that the Spring Boot microservices made by the company need for different purposes, such as:

 - Utils
 - Error Handling